 'water sensitive Cities: the Answer To CHallenges of extreme weather events'.

 In the North Sea Region, a majority of the population lives in midsize cities.
 Due to their scale, limited resources and expertise, the midsize cities face specific challenges to deal with climate adaptation.
-The CATCH project aims to enhance the climate resilience of midsize cities in the North Sea Region through demonstrating and accelerating the redesign of their urban water management.
-Project partners include municipalities, local water authorities and universities from Belgium, Denmark, Germany, the UK, the Netherlands and Sweden.
-Key activities involve a needs assessment study to identify the current status of the seven pilot cities, the co-creation of a decision support tool by the practice partners and universities, and the formulation of climate adaptation strategies for pilot cities.
+The CATCH project enhanced the climate resilience of midsize cities in the North Sea Region by demonstrating and accelerating the redesign of their urban water management.
+Project partners included municipalities, local water authorities and universities from Belgium, Denmark, Germany, the UK, the Netherlands and Sweden.
+Key activities involved a needs assessment study to identify the current status of the seven pilot cities, the co-creation of a decision support tool by the practice partners and universities, and the formulation of climate adaptation strategies for pilot cities.

 Cluster for Cloud to Coast Climate Change Adaptation